 The restaurant has a vibrant family atmosphere during the day.
 Smart casual is the recommended attire for lunch.
 In the evening, sophisticated and elegant semi-formal wear is suggested.

 Le Jules Vernes Restaurant

-Le Jules Vernes Restaurant sits like an exquisite jewel atop the Eiffel Tower.
+Le Jules Vernes sits like an exquisite jewel atop the Eiffel Tower.
 Located on the second floor, it offers a more upscale and exclusive gourmet experience.
-The décor, designed by Patrick Jouin, is modern and elegant.
-A feast for all the senses, even the ‘structured plates’ are iconic, bringing an aura of sophisticated charm to the restaurant.
-The décor imbibes the color palette of the tower itself.
+Eiffel Tower’s Second Floor is home to the Michelin-star Le Jules Verne restaurant.
+Previously run by Alain Ducasse, an accomplished chef with 18 Michelin stars, culinary endeavors at the Le Jules Verne are now spearheaded by Frédéric Anton, Jules Verne’s new chef who is a three-star chef and a “Meilleur Ouvrier de France”.
 During the day, guests can enjoy naturally bright ambience.
 By night, a muted, sensual ambiance takes over.

-As you might expect, this restaurant is fairly expensive.
+The restaurant features a more luxurious and upstate dining experience and is quite an expensive affair.
+Le Jules Verne offers traditional French cuisine with some subtle restyling and 6-7 course meals are available for lunch and dinner.
 A 5-course meal starts at €190 per person, while a 6-course meal starts at €230 per person.
 There is also a 3-course lunch menu, available on weekdays, which starts at €105 per person.

 Le Jules Verne requires semi-formal to formal attire.
 T-shirts, shorts, and sportswear are not allowed.